What makes your wedding different from all the other events that happen at your venue?

 With endless options on Pinterest and Instagram, how do you know how to achieve your vision while also staying on budget?
 When should you hire a wedding florist, and what do you look for in one?

-We've asked Tampa Bay's best wedding florist to share their insight for “A Guide to Hiring a Wedding Florist in Tampa Bay.”
+We've asked Tampa Bay's best wedding florists to share their insight for “A Guide to Hiring a Wedding Florist in Tampa Bay.”

 What Do Couples Need to Know Before They Start Contacting Florists?

 “Before contacting a florist, couples need to have their wedding date set and their venue booked.
 They also need to know such things as color palette, approximate guest count, and the number of people in their bridal party.
 This is very important because it is difficult to start planning and designing flowers if there is not a specific date picked and wedding venue booked.
 The number of guests is also important so that the appropriate number of tables and centerpieces can be planned,” Jean King, owner Monarch Events and Designs